Cemal Gürsel: Illness

-Because of a paralysis that started in early 1961 and progressed quickly in 1966, on 2 February Cemal Gürsel was flown to the Walter Reed Army Medical Center in Washington, D.C., on the private airplane "BlueBird" sent by US President Lyndon B. Johnson.
+Because of a paralysis that started in early 1961 and progressed quickly in 1966, on 2 February Gürsel was flown to the Walter Reed Army Medical Center in Washington, D.C., on the private airplane "BlueBird" sent by US President Lyndon B. Johnson.
 One week later, he fell into a coma there after suffering a series of new paralytic strokes.
 The government decided his return to Turkey on 24 March.
-President Johnson travelled by helicopter from the White House to Andrews Air Force Base, Maryland, near Washington, D.C., to pay his respects to President Cemal Gürsel on his departure to home, In addition to issuing the following statement 'Our distinguished friend, President Cemal Gursel of Turkey, came to the United States on 2 February for medical treatment.
+President Johnson travelled by helicopter from the White House to Andrews Air Force Base, Maryland, near Washington, D.C., to see Gürsel on his departure to home, In addition to issuing the following statement 'Our distinguished friend, President Cemal Gursel of Turkey, came to the United States on 2 February for medical treatment.
 There was hope that new therapeutic procedures only recently developed in this country would be useful in treating his illness of several years.
 We were initially encouraged by his progress at Walter Reed Hospital, only to be shocked by the news on 8 February that his health had suffered a grave new blow.
 Our best talent, coupled with the skill of the eminent Turkish doctors who accompanied the President, was exerted to the utmost in the hope that the President might return to his home in fully restored health.
 We are saddened that this hope was not to be realized.
 We have been deeply honored to have President Gürsel come to our country to seek medical treatment.
 As he returns to his homeland, our prayers go with him'.
 With a report of a medical committee by Gülhane Military Hospital in Ankara, the parliament ruled on 28 March 1966 that his presidency be terminated due to ill health in accordance with the constitution.
 He died of apoplexy at 6:45 pm on 14 September 1966 in Ankara.
 He left behind no directives or last will.
 He was laid to rest at the "Freedom Martyrs Memorial" section in the yard of the mausoleum of Atatürk.
 His body was transferred on 27 August 1988 to a permanent burial place in the newly built Turkish State Cemetery.

-Legacy

-He tried to place emphasis on the need for a well-educated youth and a hard-working population with high standards of ethics in Atatürk's tradition (commentary by Imran Oktem, Chief Supreme Court Justice – Yargitay, 1966).
-Erzurum Cemal Gürsel Stadium and some schools and streets were named after him.
-The developments during his term were described as the "Turkish Revolution" which was celebrated annually on 27 May as the Constitution Day until 1981.
-In 2002, a commemorative coin was released for the same.
-In 2008, the movie Cars of the Revolution was released in his memory.